VulcanJS/vulcan-next/docs/features.md

 ## To be done

+### Authentication

+Redirection demo for private pages => demo a page that is not available for Example, and redirect to home with an HTTP request
+Cookies during server render

 ### Storybook

-Write Storybook stories for full pages
+Write Storybook stories for full pages (need Next mocks, maybe tree-shaking removing server imports like Next does) Storybook static build (currently broken)

-MUI in storybook (pass theme etc.)
-Storybook static build (currently broken) i18n
+### I18n

 Add custom error page with i18n name space to remove warning Automated translation extraction: https://react.i18next.com/guides/extracting-translations

 ### Material UI

-Material UI

 Easy switch between MUI, Bootstrap, and probably Tailwind